Ambazonia Self-Defence Council: History

 The ASC was created by the Interim Government of Ambazonia in March 2018.
 The Interim Government wished to include all separatist militias, including the ADF; however, the ADF declined to join, opting for cooperation rather than integration.
 It is unclear whether the ASC has a centralized command structure, though given the local nature of its militias, this is unlikely.

 In March 2019, the Southern Cameroons Liberation Council (SCLC) was created.
 Days later, it declared an immediate end to a lockdown in Fako Division, previously declared by the Interim Government.
 Although the ASC is loyal to the Interim Government, and the Interim Government is part of the SCLC, the ASC refused to end the lockdown.
 In its refusal to obey the order, the ASC cited the lack of consultation by the SCLC.

 By 2021, the ASC had become more commonly known as the "Ambazonia Restoration Forces" (ARF).

 In January 2022, the ARF began to fracture as conflicts erupted among its members.
 Several commanders of the umbrella group, including General No Pity and General Mad Dog, formed the Bui Unity Warriors in opposition to "Field Marshal" Insobu's Bui Warriors, another group within the ARF.
 The internal struggles further escalated in February 2022, as the Interim Government splintered when its leader Samuel Ikome Sako was impeached.
 General Mad Dog began attacking the forces of then-ARF chief commander Lekeaka Oliver, and General No Pity's troops killed Insobu in April 2022.
 Oliver was killed in July, either by government forces or rival rebels.

+In August 2022, more than 50 ARF commanders met to agree to a more organized unification of the ARF as well as to distance themselves from the exile leadership of the rebellion.
+At the meeting, "General Bitter Collar" and "Commander Armoured Car" were elected as Communication Secretaries for the unified militias.